 How to Identify Fonts Used on a Website

 There may be times when you browse through certain websites and love the fonts used on the site.
 You may even want to replicate the exact font structure on your own website, but identifying the font used may not be such as easy thing to do.
 You probably already use Firebug but it’s not a particularly convenient tool to use.
 In this article, I’ll show you how you can, at the click of a button, identify fonts used on a website.

-The tool in question is WhatFont.
+The tool I’ll use to identify fonts is WhatFont.
 It is a free bookmarklet that lets you discover any type of font simply by hovering over the font.
 It is also available as a Google Chrome extension.
 WhatFont works great on text but is not too reliable on images.
 The Whatfont website also has a few test fonts for you to try out and this is one of the most useful and convenient tools that works for me and I hope it works for you as well!

+How to Identify Fonts Used on a Website